This annual list of the best tutoring franchises was revised and updated on January 3, 2022.

 On the other hand, the closure of schools and colleges led to parents and learners seeking alternatives.
 This helped to soften the blow and may lead to long-term growth for the tutoring industry, as parents are exposed to the benefits of using private tutors.

-One approach that has gained traction during COVID is learning pods, where groups of pupils share sessions with a private tutor.
+One approach that gained traction during COVID was learning pods, where groups of pupils share sessions with a private tutor.
 This provides extra learning and some of the added attention that one-on-one tutoring gives, while spreading the economic cost.
 As a result, it has made private tutoring more financially accessible.
 It has been particularly popular at the elementary school level, where children are less capable of self-directed learning and parents have felt a need for extra support.
+As pupils struggle to catch up with educational opportunities missed under COVID, this sort of group tutoring could help more parents to access support for their kids.

 Some tutoring businesses have been shifting their focus, offering alternative models geared toward group learning.
 The sector is adapting and developing more diverse offerings, in a variety of ways.

 Even before the arrival of COVID, there was a shift toward online tutoring.
-By reducing costs and making it easier to connect with tutors, the online option provided an appealing alternative to traditional in-person tutoring.
+By reducing costs and making it easier to connect with tutors, the online option provided an appealing alternative to traditional in-person tuition.
 Smartphones, tablets, educational software, and improved internet connectivity combined to make this an attractive and accessible option.
+While there are noticeable costs in getting set up for online tutoring, both in computer equipment and in time spent establishing a suitable web presence, the long-term opportunities significantly outweigh the losses.

 Online tutoring services, which are often measured and reported on separately from in-person or hybrid businesses, have a market share worth $1.3 billion in the US.
-Annualized growth in the five years to 2020 was 13.9%.
-Though this growth has slowed down in recent years, and even declined in 2020, it was not hit as hard as the rest of the education sector.
-The value of the online tutoring industry is expected to rise again in 2021, with a predicted 1.8% growth.
+Annualized growth in the five years to 2021 was 10.2%, thanks to a dramatic increase in business around 2017.
+Though this growth has slowed down in recent years, and even declined in 2020, it was not hit as hard by COVID as the rest of the education sector.
+The value of the online tutoring industry has risen again in 2021, with 1.8% growth, recovering all the ground lost during the pandemic.

-Low costs make it easy to enter this industry, and there is a steady supply of tutors.
+Low costs for equipment and premises means that it’s a relatively easy industry to get into, if you can find the staff, and that means plenty of competition, from franchises, large businesses, and individual tutors.
+But quick turnover of customers, as student age out of their current needs, means that there’s always a chance available to find more work.
 For anyone with the knowledge needed to teach, there’s an opportunity to build a business and help others to learn, backed up by structured and supportive franchises.

 1. Kumon Math and Reading Centers